Francesc Morera i Cots

 Francesc Morera i Cots (Sant Mateu, 4 April 1731 – Valencia, 17 October 1793), was a Valencian composer in the baroque style.

 He was a Chapel Cathedral choirboy in Valencia since he was 10 years old.
 His first known professional employment was as organist at Patriarca's Chapel in Valencia since 1753, a post which he held in property at 1755.
 He confessed to be a Josep Pradas disciple and he tried to get his position as Chapel master in the cathedral of Valencia when Pradas died, but was unsuccessful.
-He occupied different positions in Castelló and Cuenca, and finally he obtained the Chapel master position in Cathedral of Valencia at 1768.
+He occupied different positions in Castelló and Cuenca, and finally he obtained the Chapel master position in Cathedral of Valencia in 1768.